 Students in this class are preparing for kindergarten in so many ways.
 They continue to learn best through hands-on play, but new opportunities for pre-academics are added to preschool.

-Our class is a safe place for children to express their independence by exploring different opportunities.
-The pre-k class spends three days in the classroom and spends Thursdays at Lincoln Park (rain or shine!) for outdoor school, let by teacher Kate Maher of Explore Outdoors. http://exploreoutdoors.us/
+Alki Co-op Preschool’s class is a safe place for children to express their independence by exploring different opportunities.
+Alki’s pre-K class spends three days in the classroom and one day a week at a West Seattle (rain or shine!) for outdoor school, let by teacher Kate Maher of Explore Outdoors. http://exploreoutdoors.us/

 Our curriculum is aligned with WaKIDS Washington State Kindergarten Entrance Guidelines and supports: family connection, whole child assessment for individualized learning and supporting smooth transition into Kindergarten.